wso2-extensions/esb-connector-redis/docs/workingWithHashesInRedis.md

 ```

 **Properties**
-* redisKey: The name of the key.
+* redisKey: The name of the key where the hash is stored.
-* redisField: The value of field.
+* redisField: The hash field for which you want to increment the value.
-* redisValue: The increment value.
+* redisValue: The amount by which you want to increment the hash field value.

 **Sample request**